manuleo/mADAm-2019/docs/_posts/2019-12-01-The-situation-so-far.markdown

     </div>
     <div class ="col-sm-12 col-md-3" >
         <p>
             In Africa, there is a clear <b> disparity </b> between North African countries and their sub-Saharan counterparts, which started to take form in the 70's.
 Currently, all of the former ones command a supply of <b>more than 3000 kcal per person per day</b> except for Sudan.
 To put this into context: A man at the age of 20 is expected to have at least 3000 kcal per day to safely avoid malnutrition.
-Simply judging by the change in color over the years, it can be stated that overall, there already was some improvement in most nations, especially after the year 2000. *Some of the states were not listed in the FAO dataset and are consequently blank*.
+Simply judging by the change in color over the years, it can be stated that overall, there already was some improvement in most nations, especially after the year 2000. <i>Some of the states were not listed in the FAO dataset and are consequently blank</i>.

         </p>
     </div>